So you’ve adopted – now what?

 The recommended decompression period is 2 weeks.

-During decompression, adopters should limit introductions to new situations, and give the adopted dog as much regular routine as possible.
+During decompression, adopters should limit introductions to new situations, and give your newly adopted dog as much regular routine as possible.

 All adopted dogs are micro-chipped – this is included in your adoption fee.
-When you bring your dog home, please make sure to register the microchip to your name, address and phone number immediately.
+When you bring your dog home, please make sure to register the microchip to your name, address and phone number immediately on petlink.net.
 There are also a number of free registries: Free Pet Chip Registry and Found Animals are two examples.

 Use a double-door or baby gate system in front of all doors to the outside.
 Your dog should be behind a second door or baby gate before you open your main door, to prevent unexpected escape.

 If you have a fenced yard, always supervise your dog in your yard.
-You may not think there is an escape route, but dogs might look in places you don’t, or dig out their own escape route!
+You may not think there is no possible escape route, but dogs might look in places you don’t, or dig out their own escape route!

-Always leash your dog when taking him or her out.
-This seems like common sense!
-Do not use retractable leashes.
+Always leash your dog when taking him or her out using a margtingale collar by itself or in conjunction with a harness.
+PLEASE do not use retractable leashes!

 If your dog does escape…